GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - Most of the following notes do not apply to Quick Viewer in general

 - Special notes about `USDZ Viewer`:
-  - Currently, it only supports USDZ files with USDA (ascii) model packed in
+  - Currently, it only supports USDZ files with USDA (ascii model packed in)
-  - USDZ files with USDC (binary) model packed in can be viewed with the following:
+  - USDZ files with USDC (binary model packed in) can be viewed with the following:
     - [USDZ Online Viewer](https://www.usdz-viewer.net/)
     - [USD Viewer](https://usd-viewer.glitch.me/?file=)
-      - this viewer can also be used as a workaround to export the model to GLB format and then use my [GLTF Viewer](https://githubdragonfly.github.io/viewers/templates/GLTF%20Viewer.html) or [three.js editor](https://threejs.org/editor/) to export it to USDZ with USDA packed in
+      - this viewer can also be used as a workaround to export some models to GLB format and then either use my [GLTF Viewer](https://githubdragonfly.github.io/viewers/templates/GLTF%20Viewer.html) or [three.js editor](https://threejs.org/editor/) to export it to USDZ with USDA packed in

 - Special notes about `GLTF Legacy` viewer which is using modified version of mrdoob's [model-tag](https://github.com/mrdoob/model-tag):
   - Set in 500 x 500 viewport and seems to have a good fit on mobile devices